ericphanson/ExplicitImports.jl/README.md

 using AbstractTrees: nodevalue # used at /Users/eph/ExplicitImports/src/parse_utilities.jl:96:34 using JuliaSyntax: JuliaSyntax # used at /Users/eph/ExplicitImports/src/parse_utilities.jl:103:15
 ```

+Additionally, module ExplicitImports accesses names from non-owner modules:
+- `parent` has owner AbstractTrees but it was accessed from ExplicitImports at /Users/eph/ExplicitImports/src/qualified_names.jl:217:21
 ````

 Note the paths of course will differ depending on the location of the code on your system.